 As cyber breaches continue to make the front page news, more and more companies are interested in mitigating these cyber threats by seeking to hire cyber security professionals at a faster rate than ever before.
 However, Australia is still facing a growing cyber security skills shortage because as much as employers need them, they are unable to find trained cyber professionals.

-Cyber-crimes cost the AU economy up to $1 billion dollars a year.
+Cyber crimes cost the AU economy up to $1 billion dollars a year.
+In fact, according to the ACSC Annual Cyber Threat Report 2021, “self-reported financial losses due to cybercrime in Australia-based cybercrime reports totalled more than $33 billion AUD.”
 Due to this, the market for security products and services is rising exponentially in Australia.
-Hence, creating a growth in opportunity for many Australian businesses and professionals looking to work in cyber security.
+Hence, creating a monumental growth in opportunity for many Australian businesses and professionals looking to work in cyber security.

 According to Greg Hunt, the Minister for industry, innovation and science, “It will bring together industry, researchers and governments to create a national enterprise that will provide the foundation for the development of next generation products and services needed to live and work securely in our increasingly connected world.”